 - Log into your Google settings page

 - Click the small triangle to the left of the green Android icon

 - The panel should expand and show you your phone details.
 The IMEI number is listed as MEID.

-The rules vary about unlocking phones so they can be used with any GSM carrier, but it’s illegal to change a phone’s IMEI number.
-You can enter this number to find out details of your phone such as brand and model.
+The rules vary about unlocking phones so they can be used with any GSM carrier, but changing a phone’s IMEI number is illegal.
+You can enter this number to find out details of your phone, such as brand and model.
 This can be useful information if you’re buying a used phone and the brand and model display as something different.